igor-s-ribeiro/igor-s-ribeiro/README.md

 My name is Igor Sampaio Ribeiro, I am twenty two years old, I currently live in Uberaba Minas Gerais Brazil which is also my hometown.
 I have always liked technologies in general, when I was younger my interest was in games...
 And when I turned 15 years old I started to be curious about what was running behind websites and the games I played.
 My first contact with programming was in college, using the C# language.
 Since then, I've been a technology enthusiast, working as a systems analyst and Backend, IA and CyberSecurity student.

-* Skills: C# / HTML / CSS / ReactNative / JAVA / SQL / Phyton / Linux / Bootstrap / JavaScript
+* Skills: C# / HTML / CSS / ReactNative / JAVA / SQL / Phyton / Linux / Bootstrap / JavaScript / Bootstrap

 ##